 The important thing is to get alone with your spouse and be able to enjoy life together.
 Talk about your days.
 Talk about your dreams.
 Talk about the past, present and future.
 Make sure you talk and reconnect.
 Just one date will add a huge spring to your step.

 9. Remember that while you’re a couple, you’re also your own selves.

 While it’s important to stay close as a couple, don’t forget that you’re each your own selves.

 No one wants to be married to their conjoined twin; by pursuing your own interests and developing your God-given talents, you’ll feel more fulfilled as a person.
 Your fulfillment will help add a spark to your marriage.
 Plus, you’ll have something different to talk about with your spouse.

 Just as you’d like respect when pursuing your interests, make sure you’re giving your spouse respect, too.
-Even if you’re not exactly as interested in a topic as your husband or wife is.
+Even if you’re not exactly as interested in a topic as your husband is.

 10. When times are rough, fake it until you mean it.